jynn7/Pisces-Chatbot/README.md

 ## Notes
 - Intended for learning purposes only.
 - Created for learning purposes by a beginner in Flutter programming.
-- The app is a basic example and may not receive frequent updates.
+- The app is a basic example and may not receives any updates.
 - You can obtain the Gemini API key from [Google AI Studio](https://ai.google.dev/aistudio).

 ## Usage Requirements: